Glossitis – Tongue, Treatment, Definition, Pictures, Symptoms, Causes, Types

 The primary types include:

-- Acute Glossitis: This is a sudden inflammation of the tongue, often resulting from an infection, injury, or exposure to irritants.
+- Acute Glossitis: A suddenly occurring inflammation that can result in a severely swollen and painful tongue.
+This is a sudden tongue inflammation, often resulting from an infection, injury, or exposure to irritants.
 It typically requires immediate treatment.

 - Chronic Glossitis: When inflammation persists for an extended period, the condition is termed chronic.
 It may arise from longstanding issues such as nutritional deficiencies or systemic diseases.

-- Atrophic Glossitis: Often associated with nutritional deficiencies, particularly vitamin B12, folate, and iron, atrophic glossitis results in a smooth, glossy appearance of the tongue due to loss of papillae.
+- Atrophic Glossitis: The tongue appears smooth due to the loss of filiform and fungiform papillae.
+Often associated with nutritional deficiencies, particularly vitamin B12, folate, and iron, atrophic glossitis results in a smooth, glossy appearance of the tongue due to loss of papillae.

-- Median Rhomboid Glossitis: This type is characterized by a diamond or rhomboid-shaped area of inflammation on the middle of the tongue.
+- Median Rhomboid Glossitis: A smooth, red area on the back of the tongue.
+This type is characterized by a diamond or rhomboid-shaped area of inflammation on the middle of the tongue.
 It is often associated with fungal infections.

 - Allergic Glossitis: When the inflammation results from an allergic reaction to foods, dental products, or medications, it is referred to as allergic glossitis.

-- Changes in the color of the tongue (it may become more red or pale)
+- Changes in the color of the tongue (it may become reddish, more red or pale)

 - A smooth, glossy appearance of the tongue